justeat/JustLog/README.md

 ## Log Sanitization

-As of 3.6.0, JustLog supports the implementation of a sanitizer method that can be expanded upon within the client.
+As of 3.6.0, JustLog supports the implementation of a sanitizer method that can be set within the client.
 This method accepts two placeholder variables:

 - Message:  This variable concerns the log message that you wish to sanitize.
-- Log Type: This variable the log level applied to the given log message.
+- Log Type: This variable concerns the log level applied to the given log message.

 ```
 public var sanitizer: (_ message: String, _ minimumLogType: LogType) -> String = { message, minimumLogType in